-Dr. Elisabet le Roux - URDR Research Director
+Dr. Elisabet le Roux

-Dr. Selina Palm - URDR Researcher
+Dr. Selina Palm

-Prof. Nadine Bowers Du Toit - URDR Director
+Prof. Nadine Bowers Du Toit

 Prof. Bowers Du Toit is Associate Professor in 'Theology and Development' in the Department of Practical Theology and Missiology at the University of Stellenbosch (SU).
 She holds an MTh (2002) and PhD in Theology (2005) specializing in Development from SU and has published in the fields of theology and development, gender and ethics.
 She is currently chairperson of the Practical Theology Society of South Africa and deputy chair of the International Society for Research and Study of Diaconia and Social Practice (REDI).
 She has received grants for several projects in the field of faith and development with her most recent URDR-related research entitled “Does faith matter?”
 Besides lecturing, publishing and supervising post graduate students, Nadine is often invited to address congregations, church leaders and FBOs on the church’s role in development.
 She serves on the board of two local FBOs and is the faculty representative at the Senate Committee for Social Impact at SU.

-The URDR offers a unique research space, positioned within multiple worlds, with a focus on social transformation and sustainable development.
-This enables it to sensitively navigate the faith and secular divides still prevalent in development work today; to nurture cooperation between the worlds of theory and practice, academies and faith institutions, and government and civil society; and to offer multi-sectoral, interdisciplinary approaches to the complex issues surrounding key sustainable development goals.
+The URDR offers a unique research space, positioned within the multiple worlds of diverse religions and cultures.
+It has a focus on sustainable development that leaves no-one behind.
+This enables it to sensitively navigate the divides still prevalent in much development work today; to nurture cooperation between theory and practice, academies and faith institutions, and government and civil society; and to offer multi-sectoral approaches to the complex issues surrounding key sustainable development goals.

 "Sustainable development is the pathway to the future we want for all.
 It offers a framework to generate economic growth, achieve social justice, exercise environmental stewardship and strengthen governance."
 Ban Ki-Moon